UTF-32: Variants

 Though technically invalid, the surrogate halves are often encoded and allowed.
 This allows invalid UTF-16 (such as Windows filenames) to be translated to UTF-32, similar to how the WTF-8 variant of UTF-8 works.
 Sometimes paired surrogates are encoded instead of non-BMP characters, similar to CESU-8.
 Due to the large number of unused 32-bit values, it is also possible to preserve invalid UTF-8 by using non-Unicode values to encode UTF-8 errors, though there is no standard for this.

+UTF-32 has 2 versions for big-endian and little-endian: UTF-32-BE and UTF-32-LE.